mkdocstrings/griffe/docs/guide/users/recommendations/docstrings.md

 ## Exceptions, warnings

-Callables that raise exception or emit warnings can document each of these exceptions and warnings.
+Callables that raise exceptions or emit warnings can document each of these exceptions and warnings.
 Documenting them informs your users that they could or should catch the raised exceptions, or that they could filter or configure warnings differently.
 The description next to each exception or warning should explain how or when they are raised or emitted.

 ```python
 def verify_spirit_chest():